Last updated on January 22nd, 2019 at 01:00 am

 The main reason is that I use the hashtags for people to reach me, and my photography work, and not for describing my status.

-These are all very generic hashtags and I would personally suggest to use just 2 or 3 of them.
-Except #travelphotography, which gives more information of a type of photography, all of the others are almost the same.
+These are all very generic hashtags and I would personally suggest using just 2 or 3 of them.
+Except for #travelphotography, which gives more information about a type of photography, all of the others are almost the same.